koltyakov/PnP-JS-Core-Debug/README.md

 It's recommended using feature branches for code changes related to a specific feature or bug fix.

-Before creating a feture branch make sure:
+Before creating a feature branch make sure:

-- Feature branch is based on PnP JS Core `dev` branch.
+- A feature branch is based on PnP JS Core `dev` branch.
-- Local branch is synced with remote `upstream` branch (this can be done with feature branch too).
+- The local branch is synced with remote `upstream` branch (this can be done with feature branch too).

 ```bash
 git checkout dev